fluca1978/fluca1978.github.io/about.md

 I've always been fascinated by computers since the age of movies like *War Games*.
 My very first computer was the very popular [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) that my father bought to me and placed into a wardrobe with an old CRT television.
-I wrote a few programs using the [BASIC](https://en.wikipedia.org/wiki/Commodore_BASIC) language, and did not found it very fun.
+I wrote a few programs using the [BASIC](https://en.wikipedia.org/wiki/Commodore_BASIC) language, and did not found it very fun: spending so much time to get a bouncing ball on the screen seemed a waste of time.

 A few years later my grandpa gave me an [Intel 8088](https://en.wikipedia.org/wiki/Intel_8088) based PC with a green monitor and, of course, a version of [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS).
 I remember doing a recursive `dir` on the 50MB disk running for a couple of seconds!

 I grew up and got an [Intel 486](https://en.wikipedia.org/wiki/Intel_80486) DX personal computer that I used to do some homework while attending school.
+I remember doing some spreadsheets related to my archery performances, as well as using it to print out sight notes.
 After that a few [Intel Celeron](https://en.wikipedia.org/wiki/Celeron) PCs took place on my desk, then it came a laptop, and a lot of other hardware I really don't remember.

-I attended the *computer science* course at my local university, where I was (badly) introduce to `Unix`, or better to `Linux`.
+I attended the *computer science* course at my local university, where I was (badly) introduced to `Unix`, or better to `Linux`.
 I felt in love with the philosophy of the system: you were not limited in any way, you could just type and do whatever you wanted piping a few commands.

 My first Linux distro was a *Red Hat 5.2*, and since I was still not aware of the `root` concept (in the sense that Microsoft did not have to teach you such concept), I had to install it over and over again because I was jamming a few configuration files...
 At my fourth year of university I did switch totally to `Linux`, keeping around a bootable [Microsoft Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) for those games and programs I was not aware to find a substitute.

-My first job, luckily, allowed me to manage a few Linux servers, so I had the chance to improve my skills on such system.
+My first job, luckily, required me to manage a few Linux servers, so I had the chance to improve my skills on such system.
 After a few years I met [OpenBSD](http://www.openbsd.org) and [FreeBSD](http://www.freebsd.org) and I switched to the Unix culture.
 Today I use both Linux and BSD as my own operating systems, with the former being the leading OS.